numeriquai/n8n-nodes-numeriquai/README.md

 **Requirements:**
 - Multiple input connections (2-10)
-- Note: While credentials are configured at the node level, they are not used by the Flat Merge operation
+- **Note**: Credentials must be configured (the node requires them), but they are not used by the Flat Merge operation

 **Example:**
 - Input 1: `{ "name": "John", "age": 30 }`